python-poetry/poetry/docs/_index.md

 The script can be executed directly (i.e. 'curl python') or downloaded and then executed from disk (e.g. in a CI environment).

-{{% warning %}}
-The `install-poetry.py` installer has been deprecated and removed from the Poetry repository.
-Please migrate from the in-tree version to the standalone version described above.
-{{% /warning %}}

 **Linux, macOS, Windows (WSL)**

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-{{% note %}}
-Note: On some systems, `python` may still refer to Python 2 instead of Python 3.
-We always suggest the `python3` binary to avoid ambiguity.
-{{% /note %}}

 **Windows (Powershell)**
 ```powershell